 Execute your project:

-Winners had until Spring 2020 to implement their campus sustainability project.
+Winners will have until Spring 2025 to implement their campus sustainability project.

 1. Build a team, submit a proposal.

-Create a diverse team with a minimum of three to a maximum of five students and develop a campus sustainability project.
+Create a team with a maximum of four students and develop a campus sustainability project.
 All projects must have an Ohio State faculty or staff member with relevant experience who is willing to dedicate the needed time and effort to mentor the team as a project advisor.
+The Sustainability Institute directory is a helpful resource for identifying sustainability-engaged faculty.

 Projects can: